-The Freeston Academy is privileged to be supported by an additional group of Trustees, who provide the Academy and our students with financial support from the funds endowed by our founder John Freeston on his death in 1594 and other benefactors.
-The Freeston Foundation helps our Academy to be a great place to learn and supports students (past and present), to be the best they can be.
+Outwood Academy Freeston is privileged to be supported by the Foundation which provides the Academy and our students with financial support from funds endowed by our founder John Freeston on his death in 1594 and other benefactors.
+The Foundation helps our Academy to be a great place to learn and supports students (past and present), to be the best they can be.

 - Mr J Seed - Chairman